alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 ### Plugin Qukeys
 * You can have more layer with this plugin (the meanings of a key is different if it is tapped or hold).

-### Plugin Lead
+### Plugin Leader
-* You can have a vi mode like with leader plugin but finally I don't use really.
+* You can have a kind vi mode like with leader plugin nevertheless I don't use a lot.

-## Cons :
+## Cons
-* Can't let backspace or space pushed to type multiple times, you have to use fn + backspace or cut + space to do it, but needed to have quick access to numpad and altgr layer.
+* Can't let backspace or space pushed to type multiple times, you have to use fn + backspace or cut + left to do it, but needed to have quick access to numpad, altgr layer and _.
 * Alt + Tab is not accessible as I want (nevertheless accessible only with left hand, better than a classical placement) but I don't find better solution or a way to it.
 * Need to unpress backspace (or use cut + left) to fix an error when you type number.
 * Windows manipulations are not accessible with only the left hand.

-# Some feedbacks on ideas I tested but it was not sucessful.
+# Some feedbacks on ideas I tested but it was not sucessful

 ## Use Qukeys on homerow keys
 I tried to used Qukeys like ctrl+alt+super+shift on the 2 homerows, it was easy to learn but there is one main drawback.